gerardrecinto/Apigee-Java-AWSV4-Signature/README.md

 * request-expiry
 * output

 The policy will compute the pre-signed URL and place it into the context variable you specify with the output property.
+Security Token is same as Session Token.

 Example: